 Having this helper with you allows you to dedicate your energy to the interview itself and avoid the challenge of taking notes while speaking or remembering everything that was said.

-Sample questions: “You mentioned XYZ, why is this important for you?”, “When this happens, how do you feel and why?”, “Why solving that problem would be important for you?”, or simply “Why?”
+Here are some sample questions you may incorporate into your interview prep: “You mentioned XYZ, what makes it important for you?”, “When this happens, how do you feel?”, “Why solving that problem would be important for you?”, or “Tell me about a time when you experienced this problem and what made it significant for you.”

 5. Ask open-ended questions